Hello There,

 I don't like to put myself into one specific genre of music and art.

-I enjoy music composition ,photography, also mixed media, free verse poetry, textile art and jewelry making.
+I enjoy music composition ,photography, also mixed media, free verse poetry, writing short stories, textile art (quilting and sewing) , making jewelry, and graphic design.

 I'm always asking myself the question What If?
-I am very inspired from nature, color and texture.
+I am very inspired from nature, color and texture, fashion, and other artists.

 I look at things differently and I hope my art helps you do the same.

-I live in Wisconsin with my husband and three fur kids, two cats and a dog and am thankful for my daily blessings and inspirations.
+I live in Wisconsin with my husband and three fur kids, two cats and a dog and am thankful for all that I have and what I'm still able to do.